Integrated Glucose Monitoring and Insulin Pump Devices

 Miniature, portable, skin-securable insulin patch pump that is less bulky, thinner, lighter, concealable, and has no operating buttons compared to traditional pumps.
 The patch pump has a reusable main part and a disposable part that adheres to the skin.
 A preloaded insertion system helps insert the cannula.
 The patch pump avoids air entry into the reservoir during filling by reversing the fluid flow and engaging the doser locker.
 The patch pump can be remotely controlled using devices like smartphones.

-5. Personalized Insulin Dosing System for Hospitalized Patients with Diabetes
+5. Clinical Decision Support System with Personalized Insulin Dosing Algorithm for Hospitalized Patients

 Aseko, Inc., 2022